 We protect our intellectual property rights and proprietary technology with a combination of patent rights that we in-license in certain fields of use, trademark rights, proprietary procedures and contractual provisions.
 We seek to protect our intellectual property rights and proprietary technology in select key global markets.
-Further, in order to supplement and enhance our existing intellectual property protection and support commercialization of current and future product candidates, we continue to seek protection for our technological innovations and branding efforts by filing new patent and trademark applications when and where appropriate.
-As of December 31, 2020, we in-licensed from Agenus one issued patent and 23 pending patent applications.
-The issued patent is directed to a process for the discovery of TCRs and the term of the patent will expire in 2029.
+Further, in order to supplement our existing intellectual property protection and support commercialization of current and future product candidates, we continue to seek protection for our technological innovations and branding efforts by filing new patent and trademark applications when and where appropriate.
+As of , 2021, we in-licensed from Agenus issued U.S. patents and pending U.S. and foreign patent applications.
+The issued patents are directed to a process for the discovery of TCRs and the term of the patent will expire in 2029.
 There are two families of pending patent applications directed to TCRs as compositions of matter and filed in the U.S. and other major jurisdictions worldwide; these applications were filed in 2018, and the basic term of any patents granted on the applications would expire in 2038.
-There is also a pending patent application directed to a process for TCR discovery that was filed in the U.S. in 2016; the basic term of any patent granted on this application would expire in 2036.
-More specifically, Agenus has pending patent applications intended to protect intellectual property relating to a TCR for cell therapy targeting NY-ESO-1 and a TCR for cell therapy targeting a PTT.
-We also have granted or pending patent rights intended to protect TCR display, including the T-Rx platform.
+More specifically, these patent applications are intended to protect intellectual property relating to a TCR for cell therapy targeting NY-ESO-1 and a TCR for cell therapy targeting a PTT.
+There is also a pending patent application directed to a process for TCR discovery that was filed in the United States in 2016; the basic term of any patent granted on this application would expire in 2036.

-Our process to manufacture iNKT cells at scale from healthy donor PBMCs, using GMP-grade proprietary resources, including a humanized iNKT-TCR mAb to enable iNKT cell isolation and an α -GalCer lipid ligand to enable iNKT cell expansion, is protected by trade secrets.
+Our process to manufacture iNKT cells at scale from healthy donor PBMCs, using cGMP-grade proprietary resources, including a humanized iNKT-TCR mAb to enable iNKT cell isolation and an α -GalCer lipid ligand to enable iNKT cell expansion, is protected by trade secrets.